yberdysh/woof-woof-react/README.md

  - an img tag with the pup's image url
  - an H2 with the pup's name
  - a button that says "Good Dog!" or "Bad Dog!" based on whether isGoodDog is true or false.

+ Additionally, if `isGoodDog` is true, they will have a yellow halo.
+If `isGoodDog` is false, it will be red.
  Ex:
  ```
   <img src=dog_image_url>